 Another staple in every traditional Viennese café is the famous Esterhazytorte.
 Named after the Hungarian diplomat Paul III.
 Anton Esterhazy, it was created in Budapest but quickly made its way to Vienna.

 Made from layers upon layers of buttercream and sponge cake covered in white sugar glaze, it has remained a favorite among Austrians and visitors alike.
 If you want to try baking it at home, you will need some patience: As each layer has to be baked separately, you are sure to be in the kitchen for a while.
-You can find the full recipe here.

 7. Malakofftorte (Malakoff Cake)